Luis4609/sistemasInformaticosDW1E/README.md

 ### Repositorio para la clases de Sistemas informaticos, clase DW1E
 Luis Monzon
-- In this branch we are working on the Unit 3:
+ In this branch we are working on the Unit 3:
  -Assignment
- -Exercirces
+ -Exercirces:
   >Hardware
   >Numeral Systems